-• Bad role models.
+Bad role models.
 Even if your higher-ups don't explicitly pressure you to behave unethically, they can still put you in ethical dilemmas just by behaving badly.
 People often model their own behavior after their leaders, whether consciously or unconsciously.
-This can be a good thing if the role models in your life demonstrate good behavior.
+This can be a good thing, if the role models in your life demonstrate good behavior.
 But it also means that if leaders are okay with stealing, lying, or other unethical activity, other people may think it's okay to do unethical things, too.

-Think about how you would feel if your boss often took money out of the register.
+Think about how you would feel if your manager often took money out of the register.
 You know that's not the behavior of someone with integrity, but seeing a leader do it can put you in an ethical dilemma.

-This article by John Rampton, "The Importance of Having an Anti-Role Model," highlights ways we can learn about our ethical principles even from unlikely places: https://www.entrepreneur.com/article/332608.
+Dig Deeper: John Rampton's article, "The Importance of Having an Anti-Role Model,"

+highlights ways we can learn about our ethical principles even from unlikely places.
 Have you ever observed a leader behave unethically?